mattrips/scratchPad/Protocol Conformance.md

 In more complex cases, there may be numerous implementations available for each protocol requirement.
 Implementations may be scattered across multiple files of the module, in the source code and binary files of imported modules, or in the Standard Library.

 &#9724;   Anticipating the protocol conformance that will result requires careful attention to detail.
-It would not
+It would not be unusual for a small change, far from the point of declaration, to significantly alter a protocol conformance behavior.

 ### Interaction with Class Inheritance